GUINEA PIG Care – everything you should know

 Handling

-Your new guinea pigs will be nervous when you first get them home, so letting them settle in with as little handling as possible is important.
+Your new guinea pigs will be nervous when you first get them home, so it is important to let them settle in with as little handling as possible.
 You will find that most guinea pigs try to run away when you put your hand near them; this is an automatic reaction and one that even tame guinea pigs will do.
 It would be best if you aimed to gradually build up their trust in you by talking to them and gently stroking them in their cage, especially when you have a tasty treat for them.
 When you feel confident that they have settled in, you can pick them up gently but firmly by placing your hands around their middle.
 Many guinea pigs learn to enjoy sitting on your knees whilst eating vegetables and treats, but bear in mind that many are very scatty at first as they are afraid and have not been handled very much.
 The good news is that the majority responds well to careful, regular handling.

 If your guinea pig runs away all the time and you find it hard to catch him, try to corner him and gently pick him up.
 Don’t grab at him, as this will make things worse.
 Often, guinea pigs will run inside a tunnel or house, and that can make it easier to catch them.
 This tendency is useful to remember when you are trying to catch your guinea pigs in their run to put them away at night – placing a carrier on the ground in the run with the door open is often the only invitation needed for the piggies to run inside willingly – job done!
 Sometimes, it takes a few herding sessions for them to learn that this is a good idea, but don’t give up if they don’t go in the first time without persuasion.